Informatics General: Final years and the Sterling Software takeover battle

 Informatics continued to grow, both organically and via acquisition.
 Indeed, by the early-mid-1980s Informatics General had made more than thirty different acquisitions along the way.
+Depending upon when and how the counting was done, the company had some seventeen divisions within it, and sometimes subdivisions within those; some of these were small-sized businesses that revealed a lack of focus within the overall company.
+The divisions were organized into groups, and these groups were sometimes independent entities unto themselves.

 Werner Frank had a parting of the ways with Informatics management and left the company at the end of 1982, with some acrimonious relations taking place between him and Bauer.

 There were attempts to change the structure of Informatics' management, such that Bauer would be less involved in operations.
 Accordingly, in February 1983, Bruce T. Coleman was named president of the company.
+He had originally been hired in 1978 as a group vice president.
 However, during a large-scale reorganization of the company in August 1984, which involved the selling off of some unprofitable businesses, Coleman departed and Bauer resumed being both chairman and president.
+Coleman later said that Bauer had fired him after Bauer disagreed with his proposals to sell off several pieces of the company.

 The company continued to have strong revenue growth, moving from $129 million in 1982 to $152 million in 1983 to $191 million in 1984.
 Profits followed the same path for most of the time, with seven straight years of increasing earnings through 1983, including moving from $5.4 million and $1.49 per share in 1982 to $8.5 million and $1.67 per share in 1983.
 But then in 1984 earnings declined to $4.7 million and 82 cents per share, with two of Informatics' ten divisions showing an outright loss.
 The performance of Informatics stock became erratic, as exemplified by a market close in December 1983 where the New York Times wrote that Informatics General was the "big loser" of the day when its stock fell 5 5/8 to 20 7/8 after a poor earnings forecast was put out, or by a drop of 4 7/8 to 15 3/8 on a day in July 1984 when another a forecast for a break-even quarter was released.